DAMA-UPC/gnormalizer/README.md

   .execute()
 ```

+If we want a verbose mode, printing the graph as soon as its been normalized
-If we want to overload the default `startDeserializationAtLine`
+or we to overload the default `startDeserializationAtLine` and/or `bucketSize`
-and `bucketSize` default configurations, we can call an overloaded `execute`
+default configurations, we can call an overloaded `execute`
 method as in the following code snippet:

 ```scala